QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ### Host
 Hosts, or **Execution Hosts** are the locations where grains will be deployed from.
 While different grains behave differently, it's important to choose the right execution host for a grain to make sure authentication, networking and  configuration is all set for sandbox consumers use.
-Execution Host can be different between grains in the same blueprints to allow maximum flexibility during the orchestration processes.
+Different grains in the same blueprint can use different Execution Hosts to allow maximum flexibility during the orchestration processes.

 :::info
 Hosts gives the flexibility of deploying the same blueprints over different cloud accounts and cloud vendors.
 For example - the same blueprint can be utilized for Azure or GCP simply by exposing the host as blueprint input allowing the user to choose his favorite cloud provider.